jaimegc/DragonBallModularization/README.md

 If you want to contribute to this app, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).

-You can improve the code, adding screenshot tests, themes, compose, modularization, etc.
+You can improve the code, adding tests, themes, compose, etc.

 ## Author